NaluCFD/Nalu/docs/source/user/build_manually.rst

 SuperLU v4.3
 ~~~~~~~~~~~~

-SuperLU is a deprecated, optional package provided `here <http://crd-legacy.lbl.gov/~xiaoye/SuperLU/>`__.
+Required usage of SuperLU is a deprecated; optional package provided `here <http://crd-legacy.lbl.gov/~xiaoye/SuperLU/>`__.
 KLU2, as described in the Amesos2 documentation `here <https://trilinos.github.io/amesos2.html>`__, is automatically used in place of SuperLU if not included.
 If desired, a SuperLU build can instead use KLU2 in place of SuperLU by specifying as such in the MueLu .xml configuration file as follows.

 ::